mario12450/jokul-checkout/README.md

 # jokul-checkout
+PHP Native Versi 5.6 to Up

-Config Client ID and Jokul ID
+Change Config Client ID and Secret Key in jokul_config to Testing